VishankSingh/VishankSingh/README.md

 # Hey there✌✌

 My name is Vishank and I am a student who loves programming.
 I am currently making websites and ML models.
-I have experience with HTML, CSS, Js, a good amount of C++ and programming microcontrollers.
+I have experience with HTML, CSS, JS, a good amount of C++ and programming microcontrollers.

 ## Status
 Currently learning **machine learning** and **calculus**